joelgoodman/jggweb/letters/2022-10-25-moving-on-aint-so-bad.md

 Austin’s been a good home.
 We’ve made so many friends, grown as people, and stretched our understanding of life.
 I learned to bake bread, make pizza, and appreciate wine.
 I went to countless concerts and have hosted more friends in our small spaces than anywhere else I've lived.
 I built a business from a few freelance clients to three full-time employees and work we can be proud of.

 It has also been a place of challenge and heartbreak.
 We lost our pup here to kidney failure and weathered a rocky point in our marriage.
-There we slow business years and friendships that drifted away.
+There were slow business years and friendships that drifted away.

 Transitions like these are often bittersweet, but after a decade, it’s time for the Goodmans to push on to the next adventure: Louisville, Kentucky.